#CarbonCrime – Music and Info supporting CLIMATE STRIKERS around the world. You are the BRAVE in these troubled times.

 She is now focused on the critically endangered Xaayda kil (Skidegate dialect of the Haida language) with elders and working towards a change-oriented PhD at the University of British Columbia with the goal of conducting language research to help the revitalization of the Haida language.

 All we can say to her is "Don't lose hope Severn!"
 The work you've done and continue to do with Indigenous cultures is so meaningful and beautiful.
 Thank you.
 And in relief of your amazing efforts in 1992, and since, there is a new wave of young and passionate people rising, to try to take the torch from you, pick up for you, and pick you up, and make a difference.
 Like you, they are rising wherever they are needed on this fragile, beautiful and threatened earth.
 From Bolivia to Brazil, to Canada's West Coast, and the 150+ nations joining Greta and the millions she's inspired.
 You were there with Greta in Vancouver attending the Climate Strike this September 20-27.
 It's clear there are no borders for this global crisis.
 It is our chance to stand together, as one again.

 Greta Thunberg has become a new fighter, inspiring young people and old.
 She's sailed across the Atlantic into stiff winds to speak at the UN Climate Conference on September 23rd.
 She landed August 28th, 2019, speaking her truth to power.
 Mark this day in your personal journal as another in history.

 More to follow....

 Dear Greta, I hope you, and all Climate Change and social justice crusaders, inspire the entire world to join in this important moment.
 I hope Carbon Crime and the cry #NoMoreCarbonCrime is an appropriate song for this crisis?

-Here's a couple more for the cause, my cover of Bruce Cockburn's classic...Love you Bruce...and the Breaking Point
+Here's a couple more for the cause, my cover of Bruce Cockburn's classic...Lover's in a Dangerous Time...and the Breaking Point